mdiwing/GitWorkshopPractice/README.md

 1. Fork or clone this repo (take a copy)
 2. Create branch for your idea (feature branch) or fix to an existing idea (bugfix branch)
-3. Create new or update existing files as you see fit 3a.
-Easy: Add a new file (eg. my_traveguide.md) with your recommendation 3b.
+3. Create new or update existing files as you see fit.
+3a.
+Easy: Add a new file (eg. my_traveguide.md) with your recommendation.
+3b.
 Advanced: Edit the travelguide.md file with your changes.
 4. Commit changes to your git repository
 5. Take in the changes others have done in meanwhile, and tidy up your version